How SECURE 2.0 can help your employees save more for retirement

 For distributions made after December 31, 2023

-This optional provision makes retirement savings more accessible in the event of certain personal or family emergency expenses.
+Manulife John Hancock Retirement viewpoint: This is an optional provision that makes retirement savings more accessible in the event of certain personal or family emergency expenses.
 A plan administrator can rely on the participant’s certification that the withdrawal is for an emergency expense.
 The amount of the emergency withdrawal doesn’t have to equal the amount of the emergency need.

 Section 314—penalty-free withdrawals for domestic abuse victims